Epicenter is 6-5 favorite for Preakness without Rich Strike

 BALTIMORE (AP) — Kentucky Derby runner-up Epicenter was set Monday as the 6-5 morning line favorite for the Preakness Stakes, which will be run without Rich Strike.

-The surprise Derby winner at 80-1 is not in the field of nine for Saturday’s $1.65 million race at Pimlico.
+The surprise Derby winner at 80-1 is not in the field of nine for Saturday’s $1.65 million race.
 Rich Strike’s owner felt the two-week turnaround did not give the colt enough rest and plans to enter him in the Belmont.

+Kicking off the Preakness draw at a Baltimore-area restaurant, emcee Britney Eurton talked about Rich Strike pulling off “one of the greatest upsets in sports history.
+Though we might not have the Kentucky Derby winner, there is no shortage of talented runners,” she said.

+Rich Strike’s absence clouds the second jewel of horse racing’s Triple Crown and makes this the second Preakness in four years without the Derby winner.

 Kentucky Oaks winner Secret Oath is the third betting choice on the morning line at 9-2 after Hall of Fame trainer D. Wayne Lukas opted to enter the filly in the Preakness.
 She drew post position No. 4.